richardschoen/workwithibmipdm/README.md

 The purpose of Work with IBM i is to provide a usable ```Windows based replacement for PDM``` on the 5250 green screen to work with IBM i source members.

-It also supports integration with iForGit which is the subscription based Git source client for IBM i that I created. ```http://www.iforgit.com```.
+Work with IBM i supports integration with iForGit which is the subscription based Git source client for IBM i that I created.
+Learn more here: https://www.iforgit.com or https://www.github.com/richardschoen/iforgit

 Since PDM and SEU are being deprecated over time, The goal of this project is to create a FREE Windows based alternative for PDM developers who are just moving their development to the Windows desktop.